matloff/regtools/inst/MLOverview.md

-#  Overview of Machine Learning Methods
+#  The 5-Page View of Machine Learning

+(The title here alludes to Andriy Burkov's excellent work, *The Hundred-Page Machine Learning Book*.
+Note too my own forthcoming book, *The Art of Machine Learning: Algorithms+Data+R*.)

 Here we give an overview of the most widely used predictive methods in statistical/machine learning.
 For each one, we present